avdpunks/avdpunks.github.io/_posts/_draft/2022-31-08-SupportM365AppsMultiSessionOS.md

 **What does this mean?**

-Microsoft 365 Apps will no longer be supported on Windows Server (multisession OS) and you will need to plan a migration path starting in October 2025 if you want to use multisession OS for your virtual desktop environments.
+Microsoft 365 apps are no longer supported on Windows Server (Multisession OS) and you need to **plan a migration path now to be ready in October 2025** if you want to use Multisession OS for your virtual desktop environments.

 Otherwise, you can only use personal desktops based on Windows 11 Pro/Enterprise.
 This can be a good solution, but for most customers it is a capacity and budget discussion.
 Multisession environments combine user sessions on one virtual machine to save costs and take benefit of scaling features.